Metal Fabrication & Job Shops

 Accurate quoting means you stop leaving money on the table.
 You say no to jobs that won't make margin.
 Your revenue per employee goes up even if your headcount stays flat.

 We observe how you quote today — where the data comes from, what time estimates you use, how you manage material.
-We quantify the cost of guesswork and inconsistency.
+The guidance quantifies the cost of guesswork and inconsistency.

 Quoting Accuracy and Consistency Analysis